Fuirendal: History

-Origins
+Vindingegaard

-The estate was originally called Vindingegaard after a long-gone village named Vindinge.
-It was owned by Thidricus Skællæ in 1387.
+The estate was originally called Vindingegaard after the village of Vindinge in which it was then located.The first known owner of Vindingegård is Thidisius Skælle.
+He is mentioned as its owner in 1387.

-1413–1632:Dyre and Dresselberg families

-Vindingegaard was owned by the Dyre family in the 15th century.
+From at least the 1410s, Vindingegård belonged to members of the Dyre family.
 The first member of the family who is known to have owned the estate is Jens (possibly Niels) Jensen Sosadel, who died in 1417.
-It remained in the family until his great grandson Erik Christoffersen's death in 1554.
+The estate remained in the family until his great grandson Erik Christoffersen's death in 1554.
 His widow, Sidsel Mouridsdatter Skave, then owned the estate until her death in 1592.

 Vindingegaard was then passed on to their distant relative Niels Andersen Dresselberg.
 His son Peder Nielsen Dresselberg inherited the estate in 1594 but died the following year, and it was then taken over by his brother Vilhelm Dresselberg.
 His widow stayed on the estate after his death in 1620.
 Their son-in-law, Frederik Parsberg, was the last member of the family to own the estate.

-1632–1663: Changing owners

 Christian IV bought Vindingegaard in 1632 for his illegitimate son Hans Ulrik Gyldenløve, but he never lived there and died just 30 years old in 1756.
 The estate was then acquired by Grunde Rosenkrantz, a son of the scholar Holger Rosenkrantz.
 In 1660, he ceded the estate to his brother Jørgen Rosenkrantz.

-1663–1700: Fuiren family
+Fuiren family, 1663–1700

 In 1663 he sold it to Margrethe Frische, the widow of Jørgen Fuiren.
-The Fuiren family was a non-noble family of merchants and civil servants that had come to Denmark from Mecklenburg in about 1560.
-Vindingegaard is thus one of the earliest examples of an estate that passed from noble to non-noble ownership after the introduction of absolutism in 1660.
-Ved Margrethe Frische's son Thomas Fuiren inherited the estate in 1665.
-He passed it on to his nephew Diderik Fuiren, who already owned several other estates.
-He acquired more land and created the Barony of Fuirendal in 1677.
+The Fuiren family was a non-noble family of merchants and civil servants that had come to Denmark from Mecklenburg.
+The estate is one of the earliest examples of a manor that was acquired by members of a burgeouis family after the introduction of absolute monarchy in Denmark in 177+.
+On Margrethe Frische's death in 1776, Vingingegård passed to her son Thomas Fuiren inherited the estate in 1665.
+He left it to his nephew Diderik Fuiren, who already owned several other estates.
+In 1788, he established the Barony of Fuirendal.
 Vindingegaard was the seat of the new barony and was renamed Fuirendal.
-Diderik Fuiren's son of the same name died young without male heirs in 1700, and the barony was therefore passed on to the crown.
+Diderik Fuiren's son of the same name died young without male heirs, and the barony was therefore dissolved.
+Ownership of the land passed to the crown.